P. V. Rajamannar

 Pakala Venkataramana Rao Rajamannar (1901–1979) was an Indian judge and politician who served as the acting Governor of Madras State from 1957 to 1958.
 P.V.
 Rajamannar was the first Indian to become Chief Justice of Madras High Court after independence from 1948 to 1961.
 He was also the first Chairman of Sangeet Natak Akademi in New Delhi.

 Early life

-P. V. Rajamannar was born to Dewan Bahadur P. Venkataramana Rao, an eminent lawyer who was a Madras High Court Judge and later Chief Justice of Mysore High Court.
-He completed his schooling at Pachaiyappa's High School, Madras and did his graduation in the Presidency College, securing First Class in English and Philosophy in B.A in 1921.
+P. V. Rajamannar was born to Dewan Bahadur P. Venkataramana Rao, an eminent lawyer who was a Madras High Court judge and later Chief Justice of Mysore High Court.
+He completed his schooling at Pachaiyappa's High School, Madras and did his graduation from the Presidency College, securing First Class in English and Philosophy in B.A in 1921.
 In B.L he won the Jurisprudence prize in 1923.

 Career in law

 In 1924, Rajamannar started his law practice joining his father's chambers.
 In 1944 P.V.
-Rajamannar was appointed Advocate-General in succession to Sir Alladi Krishnaswami Aiyar.
+Rajamannar was appointed Advocate-General in succession to Sir Alladi Krishnaswami Iyer.
 His appointment also made Rajamannar one of the youngest Advocate-Generals at 43 years of age.
 He also appeared as the Public Prosecutor in one of the most sensational murder cases in South India, Lakshmikanthan murder case involving two popular actors and a journalist with criminal history.